NVIDIA/NVFlare/docs/examples/federated_statistics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 one can specify the "task_result_filters" config_fed_client.json to specify the privacy control.
 This is useful when you develop these filters

-setup site privacy policy as org admin
+Setup site privacy policy as org admin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once the company decides to instrument certain privacy policy independent of individual job, one can copy the local directory privacy.json content to clients' local privacy.json ( merge not overwrite). in this example, since we only has one app, we can simply copy the private.json from local directory to